PanchoAlvarez/Getting-and-Cleaning-Data-Course-Project/README.md

 - Create a **text file**, representing the final tidy data set, from the previously created data frame

 ## Output produced
-The output of the steps or algorithm is a text filed named  **'independenttidydata.txt'** which is saved in the working directory of R or RStudio.
+The output of the steps or algorithm is a text filed named  **'independenttidydata.txt'** which is saved in the working directory of the R Console or RStudio.